-The charge to the statement of comprehensive income for the year is the cumulative amount as calculated less the amounts already charged in previous periods.
+The charge to the consolidated statement of profit and loss and other comprehensive income for the year is the cumulative amount as calculated less the amounts already charged in previous periods.
 There is a corresponding entry to equity.

 No expense is recognised for awards that do not ultimately vest, except for equity-settled transactions for which vesting are conditional upon a market or non-vesting condition.
 These are treated as vesting irrespective of whether or not the market or non-vesting condition is satisfied, provided that all other performance and / or service conditions are satisfied.